-Because of United Way’s volunteer involvement, the greatest part of your dollar possible, nearly 85%, goes to advance education, income and health in our community.
-With current operating costs at 14.5%, contributors to the Cleveland-area United Way can take pride in the fact that our total administrative costs continue to be much lower than the national United Way average and far less than many charities.
+Because of United Way’s volunteer involvement, the greatest part of your dollar possible, nearly 85%, goes to advance our priority impact areas — education, financial stability, health and basic needs — in our community.
+With current operating costs at 15.7 percent, contributors to the Cleveland-area United Way can take pride in the fact that our total administrative costs continue to be much lower than the national United Way average and far less than many charities.

 Who decides how my contribution is spent?

-Community volunteers make these decisions through the fund distribution process designed to advance education, income and health.
+Community volunteers make these decisions through the fund distribution process designed to impact basic needs, education, financial stability and health.
 Approximately 90 volunteers are involved in this process, including issue experts.
 This citizen review process was the first of its kind when developed in Cleveland in 1913.

 The volunteers are organized into Impact Committees.
-Proposals submitted by community agencies are assigned to Community Impact Committees for review.
-Early in the year, panel members embark on a review of agency programs to decide which programs to fund to ultimately achieve our aspirations for a better community for all.
+Approximately every three years, proposals submitted by community agencies are assigned to Community Impact Committees for review.
+Committee members then embark on a review of agency programs to decide which programs to fund to ultimately achieve our aspirations for a better community.